millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 .. math::
 	\mu_i = \frac{1}{|S_i|} \sum_{x_j \in S_i} x_j.

+The mean, in this case, represents the center of the cluster.

 The K-Means Algorithm
 ---------------------

-Finding the global minimizing partition :math:`S^*` is generally intractable since the set of partitions can be very large indeed, but the *k-means* algorithm is a heuristic approach that can often provide reasonably accurate results.
+Finding the global minimizing partition :math:`S^*` is difficult since the set of partitions can be very large, but the *k-means* algorithm is a heuristic approach that can often provide reasonably accurate results.

 We begin by specifying an initial cluster mean :math:`\mu_i^{(1)}` for each :math:`i=1,\ldots,N` (this can be done by random initialization, or according to some heuristic).
 For each iteration, we adopt the following procedure.
-Given a current set of cluster means :math:`\mu^{(t)}`, we find a partition :math:`S^{(t)}` of the observations such that
+Given a current set of cluster means :math:`\mu^{(t)}`, we find a partition :math:`S^{(t)}` of the observations such that each point, :math:`x_j`, is in its closest cluster:

 .. math::
 	S_i^{(t)} = \{ x_j : \lVert x_j - \mu_i^{(t)} \rVert_2^2 \leq \lVert x_j - \mu_\ell^{(t)} \rVert_2^2, \ell = 1, \ldots, N \}.

-We then update our cluster means by computing for each :math:`i=1,\ldots,N`.
+We then update our cluster means for each :math:`i=1,\ldots,N`.
-We continue to iterate in this manner until the partition ceases to change.
+We continue to iterate in this manner until the partition ceases to change or we have reached the accuracy we want.

 The figure below shows two different clusterings of the iris data produced by the *k-means* algorithm.
 Note that the quality of the clustering can depend heavily on the initial cluster means.